 - Identifying customer needs and market opportunities

-- Synthesize focus group data
+- Practice consumer focus group (interactive session)

 - Business creativity and idea generation methods